quantiacs/documentation/en/source/user_guide/local_development.md

 ## Conda environment
 You can use the Quantiacs library (QNT) for developing locally trading strategies on your computer.

-The preferred option is to use **conda** because it is the most convenient, stable, and tested solution.
+The preferred option is to use **conda** because it is the most convenient, stable and tested solution.

 You can follow these easy steps and create an isolated environment on your machine using **conda** for managing dependencies and avoiding conflicts: